 While there is still a great number of people that consider the massive and often bulbous “sporty” watches distasteful if not plain ugly, there is a new trend of either re-introducing those gigantic beasts from the 1970s either as faithful reproductions with only minor and almost unnoticeable cosmetic refinements here and there (and, of course, with new movements since the older one are getting harder and harder to come by) or making “tributes” to the legendary models of the past.

-The first of all, the case is different.
+First of all, the case is different.
 While the signature octadecagonal bezel is still there, the new body is a lot more refined.
-Very modern and bearing the family resemblance with their modern collection (check, for example, this Edox Dakar limited edition model), the case with its integrated bracelet (which may be a problem if you ever decide to find a replacement) still resembles those old watches of the past with the beautiful Omega Constellation ref.
+Very modern and bearing the family resemblance with their modern collection (check, for example, this limited-edition Dakar model), the case with its integrated bracelet (which may be a problem if you ever decide to find a replacement) still resembles those old watches of the past with the beautiful Omega Constellation ref.
 166.055 probably the first one to come to mind.

 The dial, too, doesn’t look as complex, but this, to my opinion, is a good thing: with thinner lines, fewer details, and more watered down colors, the dial looks lighter and more pleasant to look at.
 As before, it is synchronized with the inner 24-hour GMT scale and can be rotated using the polished, but easy to grip bezel.

 Time in the second time zone is indicated with a thin secondary hour hand that features an unusual, fork-shaped tip.
 Regretfully, the indicator doesn’t have any Superluminova on it, which may pose a problem in certain circumstances.

 Its functionality has also been expanded with a medium-sized sub-dial that features a circular date display.
 Giving the timekeeper’s designers their due, I must admit that the extra display doesn’t make the dial look any more cluttered and doesn’t draw too much attention to itself.